 Plot: Boy meets girl… You know where this is going.
 Maid in Manhattan is the serendipitous encounter of an unlikely couple played by Jennifer Lopez and Ralph Fiennes.
 J Lo is mistaken for a socialite, and of course, Fiennes’ character falls head over heels.
 Maid in Manhattan is a Cinderella story with a grown-up twist and the fairy-tale ending we all want.

-What Makes This Hotel Special: It’s not hard to see why the Roosevelt made Chris and Marisa fall in love.
+What Makes This Hotel Special: As one of the movies filmed in hotels, it’s the reason the lead characters meet.
+Marisa is a “maid”, after all, at the hotel.
+It’s not hard to see why the Roosevelt made Chris and Marisa fall in love.
 The historic hotel which has catered to generations of Hollywood stars and socialites was one of the most iconic and romantic hotels ever.
 The large ballroom was just the place to make eye contact with someone special from across the room.
 Unfortunately, due to the pandemic, the Roosevelt has closed after a century, but it will live on forever in Maid in Manhattan.

 Movie: Lost in Translation